NARPNet/NARPNet_NCS/README.md

 **This is a work in progress.**

-Just my first draft of a set of macros.
-I am learning more and more about FLDIGI and macros as I do this.
-Things will definitely change.
-Maybe drastically.

-We need discussion among others interested in being NCS operators to end up with a generally acceptable set of macros.
-Please use the Discussions area of this repo for that.
-If there are any actual bugs, please talk about them in Discussions first and then report an Issue if necessary.
-To participate in Discussions or file Issues, you must have a GitHub account.
+The macros will inevitably change as we better understand the realities of running a net and as we better understand our own requirements for the net.

+Please report your experiences in the GitHub Discussion area or via email to lobanz@protonmail.com.
+Thanks!

+## Download

 You can [download the latest
 pre-release](https://github.com/NARPNet/NARPNet_NCS/releases/latest/).
 Look
 under Assets and ignore the source code zips.

-Please report your experiences in the GitHub Discussion area or via email to lobanz@protonmail.com.
-Thanks!